Quickstart¶

 - inspect a Mission Model summary;

-- export Core-owned structured surfaces;
+- export v1.0 stable Core-owned structured surfaces;

 - validate scenarios without executing them;